Plastic Love: Covers

 "Plastic Love" has been covered by a number of artists.
+Hong Kong singer Anita Mui covered the song in 1987 on her album Flaming Red Lips (烈焰紅唇 (Lièyàn hóng chún)), under the title Xun Ai (尋愛 (xún ài, lit.
+Seeking Love)).
 Taiwanese indie pop musician 9m88 covered the song in 2018.
-A cover of "Plastic Love" by eill was used as the theme song for the 2021 Japanese film "Sensei, Would You Sit Beside Me?".
+A cover of "Plastic Love" by eill was used as the theme song for the 2021 Japanese film Sensei, Would You Sit Beside Me?.

 In 2018, Friday Night Plans released a cover of "Plastic Love".
 It spent three weeks on the Oricon Singles Chart, peaking at number 30, and number 40 on the Billboard Japan Top 100 Top Single Sales chart.
 In December 2021, Japanese idol group Juice=Juice released a cover of "Plastic Love" as a triple-a side single with "Familia" and "Future Smile".
 The single spent eight weeks on the Oricon Singles Chart, peaking at number three, and number eight on the Billboard Japan Hot 100.
 It ranked at number 85 on the 2022 year-end Oricon Singles Chart.

 At the "Bunnies Camp 2024 Tokyo Dome" fan meeting held at the Tokyo Dome on June 26 and 27, 2024, NewJeans member Hyein covered the song.